leandro-kr/leandro-kr/README.md

-- 👋 Hi, I’m @leandro-kr, I live in Maringá - PR, and I'm a .NET developer since 2016
+- 👋 Hi, I’m @leandro-kr, I live in Maringá - PR - Brazil, and I'm a .NET developer since 2016
 - 👀 I’m interested in .NET, Flutter and Web & Mobile development in general
 - 🌱 I’m currently learning Flutter, and .NET.
 Never stop learning!